 In the 1882 Ontario Medical Register, Dr. Clarke is noted as being in practice prior to the 1st of January, 1850 and he was certified by The Homeopathic Members of Council.

 In 1883, Dr. Clarke and his family moved to New Westminster, British Columbia.
 There he opened a drug store with his partner S. D. Curtis.
 In 1885 he moved to Kamloops, British Columbia and opened a pharmacy.
 Dr. Clarke was appointed as a coroner on the 4th of August, 1886.
 The 1890 Henderson’s Gazetteer and Directory recognized Dr. Clarke as being a physician and surgeon in Kamloops.
 Dr. Clarke became the first mayor of Kamloops in 1893 and he served for 6 months.
 That same year he was elected Grand Master of the British Columbia Masons and served until 1894.
-Dr. Clarke was also a member of the I.O.O.F.
+Dr. Clarke was also a member of the I.O.O.F. and he was the Grand Master of the B.C.
+Masons from 1893 until 1894.

 In 1907, at the age of 75, he opened up a drug store in Lillooet, B.C.
 He followed up, with another drug store in Ashcroft B.C.
-The Lillooet store burned down in 1917.
+(The Lillooet store burned down in 1917.)
 Dr. Clarke still served as a coroner and managed his drug store’s in Ashcroft and Kamloops.

 Mrs. Clarke died in Salmon Arm, British Columbia on the 27th of July, 1912.
 Dr. Clarke died on the 8th of May 1919 in Kamloops.
 They are buried at the Pleasant Street Cemetery, (in Kamloops).